Rakeela/dragora-notes/2021-4-3-Seventy-Third.md

 He hated Muslims, too.
 I wish he'd had better reasons for opposing Islamic influences.
 I think he was correct, but I think he was correct because Islam opposes diversity in society, and is against his concept that everyone has a place.
 That *wasn't* the argument he used.
 Instead, he had some theological point that didn't make much sense to me, objecting to something about Islamic worship that I didn't understand and don't remember.
 He also literally disliked turbans...  which was like... what?
 Why would someone care that much about headgear?

 ---
+I ordered donuts a few days ago for delivery this morning.
+They're surprisingly good, so I want to give them a shout-out.
+The store is called Factory Donuts, and the storefront is in Kirkland.
+The banana fritter was the big novelty that drew me to it (donuts are not high on my hedonic ranking of foods); they were actually a little underflavorful and disappointing.
+Yet everything else is very tasty, and the *texture* of the donuts is exceptionally correct, including the texture of the fritter.

+---
 Back to [[day-post-archive]]